 - Convert GPT to MBR if your computer doesn't support UEFI boot, and change it to Legacy boot.

-- Convert MBR to GPT if your computer support UEFI boot to make 2TB+ partition show up.
+- Convert MBR to GPT if your computer supports UEFI boot to make a 2TB+ partition show up.

 - Run antivirus software regularly.